Improwised/repairrabbit.github.io/content/blog/the-biggest-error-in-your-repair-business.md

 I think you've heard this before - "Stop chasing the money and start chasing the passion" Now, the reader must be thinking, Ahh rubbish!
 I can't relate it with my repair business!

 Let me tell you why I mentioned this.
 Sometimes a business owner gets confused between quality and quantity.
-There will be phase in your business career where you'll find losts of projects, customers and you'll be confused that whether to accept them or to reject!
+There will be a phase in your business career where you'll find losts of projects, customers and you'll be confused that whether to accept them or to reject!
 Ultimately, you'll choose quantity.
 In spite of having good amount of resources and a strong business base.
 You know what? this will hurdle your growth.
 Understand, people need quality services and if you're not able to provide them best in class repairing services, you're gone!

 Now let's get a clear idea about the mistake that you make in your repair business!